nus-cs2103-AY2223S1/tp/docs/team/tanpingzhi.md

       ease.

 * **Enhancements to existing features**:
-    * Styled UI of app to match the theme and increase appeal (PR [#95](https://github.com/AY2223S1-CS2103T-T17-2/tp/pull/95))
+    * Styled UI of app to match the theme and increase appeal.
+      (PR [#95](https://github.com/AY2223S1-CS2103T-T17-2/tp/pull/95))
         * What it does:
             1. Change the colors of the food card in the list of food.